harrydevnull/terraform-provider-kmi/docs/resources/definitions.md

 Optional:

+- `ca_name` (String) KMI path to the template used to sign the certificate by the CA.
 - `cn` (String) Common Name of the SSL certificate.
 - `expire_period` (String) The expire period for the symmetric key.
 - `is_ca` (Number) Is the SSL certificate a CA.
 - `issuer` (String) The issuer for the SSL certificate.
 - `refresh_period` (String) The refresh period for the symmetric key.
+- `signaclgroup` (String) Group that is eligible to sign the certificate.
+Required for CA definition setup.
 - `subj_alt_names` (String) Subject Alternative Names of the SSL certificate.